S4BIN/full-stack_youtube_clone/README.md

 - After logging in, click on the profile icon to access your profile page.
 - Modify the desired text sections and upload a profile image.

-## Contributing
-Contributions are welcome!
-To contribute to this project, follow these steps:
-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Submit a pull request.